kirru2198/Docker-2/Docker_network.md

-Sure!
-Here is the original content as you provided it:

----

 Docker provides several commands for managing and working with networks.
 Here is a list of key commands related to Docker networking: